wp-plugins/floating-social-media-icon/readme.txt

 	★ Featured Plugin On Many Plugin Review Sites

-You can make the icons to appear automatically or you can use widgets, shortcode or php code to display icons where ever you like to show.
+You can make the icons to appear automatically or you can use social media widgets, shortcode or php code to display icons where ever you like to show.
 If you use the option to show it automatically.